 Because this is a Duke flowgate, we reviewed the accuracy of the AFC process by analyzing how close the flow in real time corresponded to the forecasted flows.
-We reviewed data from three days when the Base AFC values were low and coincident with refusals.
-We found that on two of the days, the real-time flows were significantly greater (89 percent and 45 percent) than those forecasted in the cases.
-The third day, which was December 20, had real-time flows that were well below the modeled values at only 34 percent of forecast.
-This indicates that the day-ahead study for the third day, was not an accurate predictor of real-time conditions for this flowgate, potentially being the cause of the refusal.
+We reviewed data from three days when the Base AFC values were negative and coincident or nearly coincident with refusals.
+We found that on all three days, the flowgate reached loadings of 103 percent of the rating.
+This indicates that the day-ahead studies were an accurate predictor of real-time conditions for this flowgate.